While the pressure is on over the festive season to find gifts family and friends will love, you also want to make sure they sparkle under the tree.

 However, if you’re up for a challenge Neelam has these tips on making even the most awkward gifts look exquisite:

 Bottles – awkward shapes can be challenging for all of us.
-Wrapping bottles doesn’t have to be scary, Neelam’s top tips to wrap a bottle is to use tissue paper, cellophane or metalised film.
+Wrapping bottles doesn’t have to be scary, Neelam’s top tips to wrap a bottle is to use tissue paper, cellophane or etalised film.
 Tissue paper is soft so pleats beautifully around a bottle.
-Cellophane and metalised films come in a variety of colours and designs.
+Cellophane and metalised films which come in a variety of colours and designs.
 Place your bottle in the centre of the sheet and bring the four corners up and pleat around the base.
 Tie a ribbon around the neck of the bottle and add a bow to finish off.

 Round Shapes – a great way to create a striking gift wrap to those pesky round shapes is to create a pleated wrap.
 A range of wrapping materials and embellishments can be used to wrap round shapes.
 Measure the paper to ensure that there is no excess.
 Neelam’s best selling DVD ‘ Learn How To Gift Wrap’ as seen on TV, showcases a range of professional gift wrapping techniques.
 From simple box shapes to awkward round shapes.